birukindrias/Mvcpt-php-mvc-framwork/README.md

 ![alt mvcpt](https://github.com/birukindrias/Mvcpt-php-mvc-framwork/blob/main/storage/8.png)

-:fast_forward:  ecommerce website built on top of  PHP mvc framwork which build to make developement fast it includes migrations routing styling with tailwindcss,bultin php cli and other functionality it also come with built in login and sign up functionality.the app include product slling and adding to cart search functionalites.
+:fast_forward:  PHPMVC framwork build to make developement fast it includes migrations routing styling with tailwindcss,bultin php cli and other functionality it also come with built in login and sign up functionality.

 # Start Project
 ```